The first permanent branch to be opened was at Sparkbrook

 opened on May 17th 1924.
 The reconstruction carried out at Stirchley

-in 1923, used the City Surveyor as architect.
-Other architects
+in 1923, used the City Surveyor as architect, who was later used

 The branch's pair of heavy external doors opened inwards, folding back inside a small vestibule.
 A pair of swinging doors separated